MESkit public website

 Key facts

-• Production Planner is on-demand for capacity and schedule scenarios.
+• Production Planner analyzes capacity across routes and shift windows.

 Mini FAQ

-What makes MESkit agents different from chatbot add-ons?
+What makes MESkit smart features different from chatbot add-ons?

-Can an agent act outside the tool layer?
+Can a smart feature act outside the tool layer?

-No. Agent operations are constrained to registered tool contracts.
+No. All operations are constrained to registered tool contracts.

-Quality Analyst, triggered by yield and defect thresholds.
+Quality Monitor, triggered by yield and defect thresholds.